Nutrition can play a vital role for people who have Thalassaemia.

 However, it is important for non-transfused patients to not avoid iron rich foods completely as this can affect the intake of other nutrients such as zinc.

-HOW DO I KOW HOW MUCH IRON IS IN FOODS?
+HOW DO I KNOW HOW MUCH IRON IS IN FOODS?

-Check food labels as they might state that the food product/ingredients are high in iron.
-The nutritional information does not usually tell you how much iron is in the product/ food, but you can use the app ‘MyFitnessPal’ to scan the food and it will break down the nutritional value of the food for you of google it.
+There are a number of ways to check for the amount of iron in foods.
+Reading food labels and ingredient lists may possibly give an indication of the types of food that contain iron.
+Do remember, that the nutritional information may not directly tell you how much iron is in the product/food, but a helpful tool is the ‘MyFitnessPal’ app that you can use to scan the food and it will break down the nutritional value of the food for you may google it.

-The following table can give you can idea of the foods that have more and less iron.
+The following table can give you can idea of the foods that have more and less iron per serving of food.